robertpyke/thesis/INSTALLATION.md

   sudo apt-get install nodejs
 ```

 12. Add a role to postgresql for this app.
-Note, you should change the password.
+Note, you should change the password from _login_password_.
 ```bash
   sudo -u postgres psql
     >  create role robert_thesis_pg_user with createdb login password 'login_password';